dedunu/tech/_posts/2014-10-22-how-to-build-redis-server-on-ubuntu-1404.md

 ---
 layout: post
-title: How to build Redis server on Ubuntu 14.04
+title: "How to build Redis server on Ubuntu 14.04"
 ---

 Recently we used Redis server on Ubuntu 14.04.
 And I just thought about writing a blog post to show how to build Redis on Ubuntu server or desktop editions.